marksherriff/cs4720-f22-website/syllabus.md

 {: .no_toc }

 * There are 3 total quizzes, which will be taken in-person during lecture.
 Students can earn back up to 150 XP from missed quiz questions on the final exam.
 * There are 3 total mobile apps that students will build during the semester.
-The first two will be the same app, but built using two different platforms (Android + Kotlin, iOS + Swift, React Native + Javascript).
+The first two will be the same app (a UVA Bucket List), but built using two different platforms (Android + Kotlin, iOS + Swift, React Native + Javascript).
 The final app project will be a larger project of the student's choice on the platform of their choice.
 However, there will be a set of technical requirements that the student must fulfill.
-More information can be found on the Project page.
+More information can be found on the Mobile Apps and Project page.

 ## Class Management